 Start with three main ideas: creating connection, adding value, and telling stories.

 One of your biggest advantages as a small business is the ability to create connections and build relationships with your customers.
-This is something the big guys will never be able to do as good as you, no matter how hard they try.
+This is something the big guys will never be able to do as well as you, no matter how hard they try.

 People are craving connection in our digital and pandemic world, and they buy from people.
 Just like you create content on social media to connect and create relationships, you want to do the same thing in your emails.